 The researchers show the limitations of their study, especially regarding the protocol that may not be the most adapted to the study of aerosol.
 Another protocol, different from the one used in the present study, has been proposed by K. Farsalinos and his team that may be used as a reference for e-cigarette studies.

-Another limitation is in the analysis procedure that consisted in an extraction of adsorbed molecules and their analyzis using high-performance liquid chromatography.
+Another limitation is the analysis procedure that consisted in an extraction of adsorbed molecules and their analysis using high-performance liquid chromatography (HPLC).
 More advances technologies based on mass spectrometry (SESI or PTR) are being developed for real-time and in situ measurements of aerosol’s quality without the critical steps of the extraction that follows an often undocumented period of storage.

-Funding for this research was provided by Medical University of Silesia.
+Funding for this research was provided by Medical University of Silesia, Poland.

 Researcher Maciej Goniewicz reported receiving the Global Research Award for Nicotine Dependence, which is funded by Pfizer, a manufacturer of smoking cessation medications.
 Other study researchers are employees of the Institute of Occupational Medicine and Environmental Health.
 The researchers noted that “One of the institute’s objectives is outsourcing for the industrial sector, including manufacturers of e-cigarettes.”